 - A. Signs not explicitly permitted are prohibited.
 A permit shall be obtained for the erection, construction, alteration and/or replacement of any Sign; except as otherwise provided in this Ordinance.
 All regulated Signs shall be subject to the approval of the Zoning Administrator as to their conformance with the requirements of this Ordinance.
 As part of the zoning compliance permit, the applicant shall provide the following: - 1.
-Total display area of the Sign in square feet and all supporting material illustrated with graphics, including the area of the wall if the sign is a wall sign; and area of the roof if the sign is a roof sign. - 2.
+Total display area of the Sign in square feet; - 2.
 Proposed Setback of the Sign from the Street Right-of-Way, drives and adjacent properties; - 3.
-Sign type, height, and ground clearance if applicable; - 4.
-Height and width of Building if the Sign is a Wall Sign or wall projecting type;
+Sign type, purpose and height, and ground clearance if applicable; - 4.
+Height and width of Building if the Sign is a Wall Sign or wall projecting type; - 5.
+Site area and Frontage: - 6.
+Site and Building photos. - B. The following Signs are prohibited in all Zoning Districts: - A Sign resembling the flashing lights customarily used in traffic signals; or flashing lights resembling police, fire, ambulance, or rescue vehicles or flashing lights resembling traffic Directional Signs or devices.

-- 5. Site area and Frontage; - 6.
-Site and Building photos. - B. The following Signs are prohibited in all Zoning Districts: - A Sign resembling the flashing lights customarily used in traffic signals; or flashing lights resembling police, fire, ambulance, or rescue vehicles or flashing lights resembling traffic Directional Signs or devices. - 2.
-A Sign using the words, "Stop," "Danger," or any other words, phrases, symbols, or characters, in such a manner as to interfere with, mislead, or confuse a vehicle driver. - 3.
+- 2. A Sign using the words, "Stop," "Danger," or any other words, phrases, symbols, or characters, in such a manner as to interfere with, mislead, or confuse a vehicle driver. - 3.
 Signs on parked vehicles where the Sign is the primary use of the vehicle. - 4.
-Signs greater than two (2) square feet that are affixed to trees, shrubs or similar Natural Features. - 5.
-Signs affixed to Fences or utility poles or structural elements not capable of supporting such Signs. - 6.
+Signs greater than two (2) square feet that are affixed to trees, shrubs or similar Natural Features. - Signs affixed to Fences or utility poles or structural elements not capable of supporting such Signs. - 6.
 Any Sign which obstructs the ingress or egress from a required door, window, or other required exit. - 7.
 Banners used as permanent Signs. - 8.
-Signs placed within the Street Right-of-Way. - 9.
-Flashing electronic message boards. - 10.
-Signs with moving or revolving parts. - 11.
-Inflatable signs which have rapidly moving, waving or flapping parts - 12.
-Video Signs - 13.
-Searchlights, laser lights, strobe lights, and lights of a similar nature - 14.
-Neon colors with the exception that neon lighted signs are permitted. - C. All Signs and Sign Structures shall conform to all applicable codes adopted or enforced by the Township.
+Temporary Signs and devices including inflatable devices, pennants, pinwheels, searchlights or other devices with similar characteristics, except when used temporarily for periods not to exceed fifteen (15) days to announce the opening of a new type of business or use by a new owner. - 9.
+Signs placed within the Street Right-of-Way. - 10.
+Scrolling or flashing electronic message boards. - 11.
+Signs with moving or revolving parts. - C. All Signs and Sign Structures shall conform to all applicable codes adopted or enforced by the Township.
 Signs shall be installed in a workmanlike manner and be maintained at all times in a state of good repair, with all braces, bolts, clips, supporting frames, and fastenings free from deterioration, insect infestation, rot, rust or loosening.
-All Signs shall be kept neatly finished, including all metal parts
+All Signs shall be kept neatly finished, including all metal parts and supports that are not galvanized or made of rust-resistant metals. - D. Signs Erected in the Township shall not obstruct the clear view of traffic.
+If the location or design of a Sign may result in a conflict with pedestrian or vehicular movement or circulation, the Township may require a clearance of up to ten (10) feet from the finished Grade level or curb elevation to the lowest part of such Sign or a front Setback of up to ten (10) feet. - E. If a Sign advertises a business, attraction, or other enterprise or activity that is no longer operating or being offered or conducted, that Sign shall be considered abandoned and the Sign faces shall be removed and replaced with blank faces within sixty (60) days after written notification from the Township to the Sign